Want to save this recipe?

 Compound chocolate is made with vegetable fats instead of cocoa butter, making it easier to melt and set without tempering.
 It’s ideal for candy coating and ensures a smooth finish.

-Cook the mixture over medium heat and stir frequently to control bubbling.
+Cook the mixture over medium heat, stirring frequently to control bubbling.
 Lower the heat if it rises too quickly, and use a medium or large saucepan to prevent spills.

-Store the butterscotch squares in an airtight container at room temperature for up to two weeks or in the refrigerator for a firmer texture.
+Store the butterscotch squares in an airtight container at room temperature for up to 2 weeks, or refrigerate for a firmer texture.

 Candy Recipes You May Love